paulblessing/kh2-rando-tracker/README.md

 - The tracker automatically saves progress on exit.
 Use File -> Reset to reset the tracker in order to select a new hint file.
+- If a reset happens accidentally, use File -> Restore from auto save to return the tracker to its state before the reset
 - The icons for locations and items can be configured separately to use different icon sets using the Options menu
   - "classic" icons that closely resemble those in the game
   - "minimal"/simplified icons